Reevaluating Meta-Learning Optimization Algorithms Through Contextual Self-Modulation: Methods

-while remarking that this approach is compatible with other biased and unbiased gradient estimators, e.g. SAGA, SARAH \cite{driggs2021stochastic}.

-This approach not only accelerates training by enabling more computationally efficient steps, but also prevents forced information sharing across unrelated or distant environments.
+This approach not only \replace{accelerates}{enables} training by \replace{enabling more}{ allowing for} \textbf{computationally \replace{efficient}{tractable}} training steps, but also prevents forced information sharing across unrelated or distant environments.
 It augments the ability of the model to automatically discriminate clusters of environments.
 In the rest of this paper, we use NCF to refer to both StochsticNCF and deterministic NCF, with the understanding that deterministic NCF is equivalent to StochasticNCF with the maximum number of loss contributors, i.e. $|B|=N$.